Subscription Cancellation Flow: Save 15-25% of Subscribers (With Examples)

 CLEAR (Airport Security)

 CLEAR sells a subscription for expedited airport security.
-When I tried to cancel, the flow asked why.
+When I cancelled, the flow asked why.
 I selected "not traveling soon."
 Their response: extend my next billing date by 2 months at no charge.

 That's brilliant.
 It addressed my exact objection (paying for something I won't use for a while), cost them almost nothing (I wasn't using the service anyway), and kept me as a subscriber.
 When I did travel again, I was still a member.
 No reactivation friction.